Jackgito/CodeBook/README.md

 ## Installation Guidelines

 1. Access the website at [CodeBook on Render](https://codebook-4k27.onrender.com/).
 It might take a minute or two to start the web server.
+   You can create own account, or use the test account:
+   Email: test@mail.com
+   Password: password1

 2. If the webpage is not loading in few minutes, follow these instructions:
    - Download and unzip files from this repository.
    - Navigate to the root folder in your terminal.